antublue/test-engine/README.md

 - The JUnit team is working on the functionality, but appears to be designed for a more generic/broader use case (2023-04-18)

-- JUnit 5 doesn't provide annotations to run before/after the class (static methods) and before/after all tests (non-static) in a test class (2023-04-18)
+- JUnit 5 doesn't provide annotations to run static methods before/after the class and instance methods before/after all tests in a test class (2023-04-18)

 ## Common Annotations